Click to jump to the corresponding section in this page

 Promoting Information Security

 Based on the leadership of the President and CEO as well as the officer responsible for IT planning who is appointed as the Chief IT Security Officer, Konica Minolta has established a Group-wide information security management system and is promoting a higher level of IT security and continual improvements at Group companies worldwide.
-Following on fiscal 2020, information security activities were reported to the Audit Committee in fiscal 2021.

 In order to ensure the security (confidentiality, integrity, and availability) of controlled information, including not only information handled using information technology, but also information on paper and information about services and personnel, all Group companies in Japan have continuously maintained ISO 27001 certification, which is the international standard for information security management, since fiscal 2009.
 In addition, once a year risk assessments of information security are conducted and a risk response plan is formulated.
 Meetings of information security promoters, with a representative from each business in attendance, are held every quarter.
 At these meetings, progress on risk response plans and actions taken — particularly incident summaries — are reported to the Information Security Control Officer and instructions for necessary responses are issued.
 In this way, the PDCA cycle is followed.